eyra/mono/core/frameworks/green_light/README.md

 ### Entity Loaders

-The `GreenLight.Plug` authorization module needs entities to enforce it's access rules.
+The `Frameworks.GreenLight.Plug` authorization module needs entities to enforce it's access rules.
 The entity loaders are responsible for taking Plug `path_param` and returning the entities.

 ### Authorization

-The `GreenLight.Plug` automatically enforces permission checks for all controller actions.
+The `Frameworks.GreenLight.Plug` automatically enforces permission checks for all controller actions.

 ## Phoenix Integration